Mango-Mint Chutney

 2. Finely chop the mint and set aside.

-3. In a small pot, heat up ghee or olive oil on medium-low heat and add fennel, coriander and ginger, and finely chopped thai green chilli if desired.
+3. In a small pot, heat up ghee or olive oil on medium-low heat and add fennel, coriander and ginger.
 Combine all together until aroma is released, about a couple of minutes.

 4. Add the mango and spring water to the spices, and combine all together.
 Turn heat up to medium.
 When it starts to bubble up a bit, turn down heat to low, you may need to add some more water at this point.